PenguPilot/PenguPilot/README.md

 Service Dependencies
 --------------------
-The services dependencies of PenguPilot are depicted in the figure below:
+The service dependencies of PenguPilot are depicted in the figure below:

 ![Services Dependency Graph](https://raw.github.com/PenguPilot/PenguPilot/master/doc/ServicesGraph.png)

-The services indicated in yellow are platform-specific, as specified in file config/services.yaml.
+Services indicated in yellow are platform-specific, as specified in file config/services.yaml.